Finding the Best Way Forward

 for Any Family Law Dispute

-We hope this email finds you healthy and safe.
-Bruce, Prudence, and the Avery & Upton administrative staff continue to work from both inside and outside the office.
+Here at Avery & Upton, Bruce, Prudence, and the Avery & Upton administrative staff continue to provide our clients with uninterrupted service as we work primarily remotely in an effort to keep everyone safe.
 We continue to stay busy with in-person emergency court hearings, remote hearings and mediations.
 As always, feel free to reach out to Bruce, Prudence, Jenn, Debbie and/or KK if you need anything.
 They can be reached via email or telephone.

 1. Masks or face coverings shall cover both nose and mouth completely and shall be worn at all times, including court proceedings, by all judges, Judiciary personnel, and any other person more than two (2) years of age, except as noted: